What are the European Sustainability Reporting Standards (ESRS)?

 Reporting obligations: based on double materiality analysis

-Sustainability reporting in EU: Expansion of ESRS with sector-specific criteria
+Sustainability Reporting in EU: Expansion of ESRS with Sector-Specific Criteria

-Examples of sector-specific disclosure requirements
+Examples of sector-specific disclosure include:

 Climate change and emissions: